This article offers a review of laughter therapy history.

-Dr. William F. Fry, a professor of Psychology at Stanford University, California, was the first scientist to suggest in 1964 that laughter was a suitable field of study and the first to apply for public funding (See http://lou.pm/wfry.)
-However, this was during the Vietnam War and all research projects were put on the back burner due to severe budgetary restraints.
+Dr. William F. Fry, a professor of Psychology at Stanford University, California, was the first scientist to suggest in 1964 that laughter was a suitable field of study and the first to apply for public funding.
+However, this was at at time when the medical community held that the human nervous system was entirely cut off from the immune system (read more), so to claim that laughter had any health benefits was to make a claim without evidence.
+It was also during the Vietnam War and all research projects were put on the back burner anyways due to severe budgetary restraints.
 Undeterred, he pursued his interest on an informal, unfunded basis and published a number of landmark studies on the physiological processes that occur during laughter.
 He became the first self-proclaimed Gelotologist (an expert in the science of laughter, from the Greek root gelos, to laugh.)

 Norman Cousins (1915-1990), longtime editor of the Saturday Review, global peacemaker, receiver of hundreds of awards including the UN Peace Medal and nearly 50 honorary doctorate degrees, raised a lot of public awareness about the healing power of laughter and positive emotions following his miraculous 1964 “laughter recovery” from a fatal illness, ankylosing spondylitis (a rare form of degenerative arthritis).
 He claimed that 10 minutes of belly rippling laughter would give him two hours of pain-free sleep, where previously nothing, not even morphine, could help him.
 His story baffled the scientific community and inspired a number of research projects.
 His 1979 book Anatomy of an Illness is a classic.